divyansh1010x/GitCury/README.md

 - **🖋️ CLI Commands for Everything**
   GitCury's CLI is packed with commands to manage configurations, generate commit messages, commit changes, and push them—all with a single command.
 It's like magic, but real!

+- **🌐 Server Mode**
+  GitCury can also run as a server, exposing RESTful APIs for managing configurations, generating commit messages, committing changes, and pushing them.
+This makes it ideal for integration with other tools or workflows.

 ## 🚀 Installation

 <details>